 Quantitative research

-Quantitative research is the numbers side of market research.
+Quantitative research - measuring and counting Quantitative research is the numbers side of market research.
 It's about measurement and attaching numbers to a market - for instance market size, market share, penetration, installed base and market growth rates.

 Quantitative research can also be used to measure attitudes, satisfaction, commitment and a range of other useful market data and market metrics that can be tracked over time and used to generate insights as part of a wider business planning and business strategy process.

-At the heart of good quantitative research is the use of samples, survey types and contact methods to ensure the data captured gives representative picture of the market as a whole.
-However, good quantitative is not just about research and surveys, results and insights have to be relevant and actionable, so they can be applied to the real decisions the business or organisation faces - measure the right thing, so the right decisions can be taken.
+Good quantitative is not just about fieldwork, questionnaires and surveys, results and insights have to be relevant and actionable, so they can be applied to the real decisions the business or organisation faces - measure the right thing, so the right decisions can be taken.

 For this reason, the most appropriate type of quantitative research will depend on the problem to be investigated, the target market and the type of business problem faced, and other sources of information available.